-- 34. The first outstanding recommended action requires the authorities to consider making the requirements for third party and introduced business as stipulated in the CBB AML/CFT Guidelines enforceable on all other financial institution.
+18. The first outstanding recommended action requires the authorities to consider making the requirements for third party and introduced business as stipulated in the CBB AML/CFT Guidelines enforceable on all other financial institution.
 As previously noted while the FSC AML/CFT Guideline extends the requirements to the financial institutions under the supervision of the FSC, entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport are not included.
+The authorities have advised that the International Business Unit of the Ministry of International Transport is revising its AML/CFT Guideline which should be finalized by the end of 2014.
+The Guideline will apply to all registrants.
+Consequently, this recommended action remains partially met.

-Consequently, this recommended action has been partially met. - 35.
-The second recommended measure requires financial institutions to satisfy themselves that the third party is regulated and supervised in accordance with Recommendations 23, 24 and 29.
-Section 7.4.4 of the CBB AML/CFT Guidelines requires licensees to satisfy themselves "about the quality and effectiveness of supervision and regulation in the introducer's country of domicile (refer to FATF Recommendations 26, 27 and 28): and satisfy themselves that the introducer is regulated, and supervised or monitored for, and has measures in place for compliance with CDD and record-keeping requirements in line with the FATF Recommendations."
+19. The second recommended measure requires financial institutions to satisfy themselves that the third party is regulated and supervised in accordance with Recommendations 23, 24 and 29.
+Section 7.4.4 of the CBB AML/CFT Guidelines requires licensees to satisfy themselves "about the quality and effectiveness of supervision and regulation in the introducer's country of domicile (refer to FATF Recommendations 26, 27 and 28): and satisfy themselves that the introducer is regulated, and supervised or monitored for, and has measures in place for compliance with CDD and recordkeeping requirements in line with the FATF Recommendations."
 The above provision fully complies with the recommended action and has included the correct reference to the revised FATF Recommendations.
+A similar provision has also been included in the recently gazetted FSC AML/CFT Guidelines.
+However, entities under the supervision of the International Business Unit of the Ministry of International Business and International Transport do not have similarly enforceable requirements.
+The authorities have advised that the International Business Unit of the Ministry of International Business and International Transport is revising its AML/CFT Guideline which should be finalized by the end of 2014.
+The Guideline will apply to all registrants.
+Consequently, this recommended action remains partially met.
-A similar provision has also been included in the updated FSC AML/CFT Guidelines which is due to be finalized shortly.
-Consequently, this recommended action has been partially met. - 36.
-With regard to the recommended measure for the authorities to consider advising financial institutions on countries from which third parties that meet the conditions of being regulated and supervised and comply with CDD requirements can be based, the authorities cite section 7.4 of the CBB AML/CFT Guidelines which requires licensees to observe Public Statements issued by the

-FATF and CFATF as it relates to business relationships and transactions with natural and legal persons and financial institutions from listed countries.
-However, the above provision is more applicable to the requirements of Recommendation 21 dealing with business relationships and transactions from countries which do not or insufficiently FATF Recommendations rather than the recommended action.
+20. With regard to the recommended measure for the authorities to consider advising financial institutions on countries from which third parties that meet the conditions of being regulated and supervised and comply with CDD requirements can be based, the authorities cite section 7.4 of the CBB AML/CFT Guidelines which requires licensees to observe Public Statements issued by the FATF and CFATF as it relates to business relationships and transactions with natural and legal persons and financial institutions from listed countries.
+However, the above provision is more applicable to the requirements of Recommendation 21 dealing with business relationships and transactions rather than the recommended action.
 Consequently, the recommended action remains outstanding.